 Dupuytren’s contracture is a relatively common disorder characterized by progressive fibrosis of the palmar fascia .
 It is a benign, slowly progressive fibroproliferative disease of the palmar fascia.
 Initial fascial thickening is usually seen as a nodule in the palm, which can be painful or painless and often goes unnoticed and undiagnosed.
 Joint stiffness and a loss of full extension develop insidiously over decades.

-As the process evolves, nodules progress to form longitudinal bands referred to as cords on the palmar fascia, and the finger gradually loses extension, with contractures that draw one or more fingers into flexion at the metacarpophalangeal (MCP) joint (picture 1), proximal interphalangeal (PIP) joint, or both .
+As the process evolves, nodules may progress over years to form longitudinal bands referred to as cords on the palmar fascia, and the finger gradually loses extension, with contractures that draw one or more fingers into flexion at the metacarpophalangeal (MCP) joint (picture 1), proximal interphalangeal (PIP) joint, or both .
 The term Dupuytren disease (DD) is also used for this disorder, as the fingers are not always held in a fixed flexion deformity.